-2018/19 Q3 YTD Q1 Q2 YTD Q3 YTD % variance Performance measure Variance explanation Target Status Status result Status Building & development - timeliness Building consents (%) issued within 20 100% 87% -13% Complexities of applications continue to impact on workings days issuing building consents within the statutory requirement of 20 working days.
+Performance SECTION 1: ACTIVITY AREA PERFORMANCE SECTION 2: FII PERFORMANO APPEN NDICES Performance measure 2018/19 Target Q1 Status Q2 YTD Status Q3 YTD result % variance Q3 YTD Status Variance explanation Building & development - timeliness Building consents (%) issued within 20 workings days 100% • • 87% -13% • Complexities of applications continue to impact on issuing building consents within the statutory requirement of 20 working days.
 However the new procedures have had a positive impact on timeliness improving the achievement of 20 day timeframe from 74% in Q2 to 93% in Q3, with YTD now at 87%.
-Code of compliance certificates (%) 100% 86% -14% Difficulty in delivering to timeframes for Code of issued within 20 working days Compliance certificates continues.
-To mitigate, the following measures were implemented to ensure existing positions are fully staffed and new staff have time to adjust.
-Balance work allocation between new and experienced officers. • Forecast workloads and adequately resource the review team ahead of time. • Carefully manage staff leave so the team is under less pressure and can still meet the high demand.
-Land Information Memorandums (LIMs) 73% -27% The team issued 783 LIMs during the guarter; this 100% (%) issued within 10 working days level of demand follows the same seasonal pattern as last year when 777 LIMs were issued.
-There have been a number of recent staff movements that have impacted on delivery timeframes however the team is now fully resourced and continuing to gain skills and experience to deliver against performance targets.
-Volumes for next guarter are expected to fall by 15% as historically there is lower demand for house sales over winter.
+Code of compliance certificates (%) issued within 20 working days 100% • • 86% -14% • Difficulty in delivering to timeframes for Code of Compliance certificates continues.
+To mitigate, the following measures were implemented to ensure existing positions are fully staffed and new staff have time to adjust. • Balance work allocation between new and experienced officers. • Forecast workloads and adequately resource the review team ahead of time. • Carefully manage staff leave so the team is under less pressure and can still meet the high demand.
+Land Information Memorandums (LIMs) (%) issued within 10 working days 100% • • 73% -27% • The team issued 783 LIMs during the quarter; this level of demand follows the same seasonal pattern as last year when 777 LIMs were issued.
+There have beer a number of recent staff movements that have impacted on delivery timeframes however the team is now fully resourced and continuing to gain skills and experience to deliver against performance targets.
+Volumes for next quarter are expected to fall by 15% as historically there is lower demand for house sales over winter. last year when 777 LIMs were issued.
+There a number of recent staff movements that ha impacted on delivery timeframes however thow fully resourced and continuing to gain s experience to deliver against performance to Volumes for next quarter are expected to fal as historically there is lower demand for hou RAFT Quarter Three Report 2018/19 36 Wellington City Council key groups of activities: Transport, Parking